wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 ### Test via sideloading

 You can test your compose extension by sideloading your app.
-To do this, navigate to a team and its Apps dashboard.
-Choose the "Sideload an app" link in the bottom right of the page.
-Browse to the .zip file that contains your app manifest and open it.

-If the manifest is loaded correctly, your app appears in the list of installed apps for that team.
+See [Sideloading your app in a team](sideload.md) for details.

-To invoke the compose extension, navigate to any of your chats or channels.
-Choose the **More options** (**&#8943;**) button in the compose box, and choose your compose extension to open it.
+To open your compose extension, navigate to any of your chats or channels.
+Choose the **More options** (**&#8943;**) button in the compose box, and choose your compose extension.

 >**Note:** Your app appears in channels only if you declare the `team` scope.
 Similarly, it appears in your chats only if it supports the `personal` scope.

 ## Add event handlers

-Most of your work involves handling the `onQuery` event, which all interactions in the compose extension window.
+Most of your work involves the `onQuery` event, which handles all interactions in the compose extension window.

 If you set `canUpdateConfiguration` to `true` in the manifest, you enable the **Settings** menu item for your compose extension and must also handle `onQuerySettingsUrl` and `onSettingsUpdate`.